Egerton Ryerson: Common textbooks

-Ryerson advocated for uniform school textbooks across Upper Canada.
-Again, benchmarking the New York system, he noted that an Act passed in 1843 provided authority to the State Superintendent of Schools and county superintendents to reject any book in a school library.
+Ryerson advocated for uniform school textbooks across Canada West.
+Again, benchmarking the New York system, he noted that an Act passed in 1843 gave the State Superintendent of Schools and county superintendents authority to reject any book in a school library.
 That system utilized University Regents to create a list of acceptable texts from which the schools purchased books.
 Ryerson did not propose absolute authority on book selection, rather, recommended that the Board of Education "make out a list of School Text Books, in each branch of learning that they would recommend, and another list they would not permit leaving Trustees to select from these lists."

+Ryerson was also responsible for developing the first Ontario Readers for Canadian students to replace British, Irish and American textbooks.

 Free schools

-With the intent of providing education for all children, Ryerson began lobbying for the idea of free schools in 1846.
+With the intent of providing education for all Canadian children, Ryerson began lobbying for the idea of free schools in 1846.
 His convictions on the matter were strengthened after studying systems of education in New York State and Massachusetts where financial provision for education was a cardinal one.
-Proving his point that education was a necessity, he was able to show, for example, in Toronto alone, less than half of the 4,450 children in the city were regular school attendees.
+Ryerson pointed out that, in Toronto alone, less than half of the 4,450 children in the city were regular school attendees.

 In his Circular to the County Municipalities, in 1846, he argued the following:

-"The basis of this only true system of universal Education is two fold":